 - Non-Profit Games

 A typical Maltese Gaming Corporate Structure would consist of shareholders of the Malta Holding Company ideally being non-residents, but not necessarily.
-The Malta Holding Company would own Malta operating companies who would offer online gaming services.
-Finally the Back Office Services Company would provide services to other operating companies within the group (mainly for VAT purposes).
-Application forms required to apply for any of the above mentioned licenses can be provided upon request.
+The Malta Holding Company would own Malta operating companies that would offer online gaming services.
+Finally, the Back Office Services Company would provide services to other operating companies within the group (mainly for VAT purposes).
+Application forms required to apply for any of the above-mentioned licenses can be provided upon request.